Declan Kelly (businessman): Recent years

 On June 25, 2021, Kelly's future with Teneo became unclear when it emerged in several news outlets, including The Wall Street Journal and Financial Times that GM terminated its $250,000 a month retainer due to Kelly's inappropriate, drunken behavior at a charity event.
 According to reports Kelly was 'drunk and engaged in nonconsensual touching of women at an event hosted by the charity Global Citizen in early May.
 Global Citizen removed Mr. Kelly from its board on May 3.

 Several outlets reported that Kelly has ceded most of his duties at Teneo.
 The Irish Times reported that Kelly Mr Kelly told senior colleagues at the firm that he is handing some of his duties to others on the global management committee.

 According to the Financial Times,Teneo leadership scrambled to hold a call to brief its UK-based senior advisers — a list that includes former home secretary Amber Rudd and former leader of the UK’s Conservative party William Hague — who had not previously been informed about the alleged misconduct.
 One person who attended said: “There was a call but it was just asking questions and no one had any answers.”

 According to the New York Times, Kelly stepped down from his role as CEO as of June 28, 2021.

 On February 10, 2022, the Financial Times reported that Kelly has founded a new company called Consello, which "focuses on investing, merchant banking, corporate development and mergers and acquisitions."

+In May 2025, Kelly became a part-owner of English football club Salford City, as part of a consortium including former players David Beckham and Gary Neville.